Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to lossy channels

 \subsection{Additional factors aiding the practical implementation of the scheme}

 Any extrapolation method shall preserve the temporal horizon of the predicted trajectories.
 This may be done by effectively discarding the oldest \(\tau\) seconds of the prediction one would get by means of the extrapolation mechanisms above.
-This is practically done by transforming the coefficients of the extrapolated spline with an opportune basis transformation~\cite{vanParys17dMPC4MVS} so to match a spline with domain \([\tau, \hp\Ts+\tau]\) and the same number of intervals as the original spline, where \(\tau\) is the desired prediction time increment.
+This is practically done by transforming the coefficients of the extrapolated spline with an opportune basis transformation~\cite{vanParys17dMPC4MVS} into a spline with domain \([\tau, \hp\Ts+\tau]\) and the same number of intervals as the original spline, where \(\tau\) is the desired prediction time increment.

+Note that, often, formation control DMPC algorithms use splines extrapolation on the results from one iteration of ADMM to obtain a better starting point for the next ADMM iteration.
+The motivation behind such an extrapolation is that the next ADMM iteration is executed a non-negligible amount of time in the future.
+The extrapolation hence ``warm-starts''~\cite{vanParys17dMPC4MVS} the optimisation problem~\eqref{eq:matous-dmpc}.
 Note also that a similar temporal shifting mechanism may be implemented also when successfully receiving the packets, but with a latency that cannot be neglected.
-Indeed in this case not compensating such delays means packets that will contain not anymore up-to-date samples of \(\wpl_{BA}(t)\) (i.e., forecasted trajectories of the agents), but samples of \(\wpl_{BA}(\tau_A)\) at a time instant \(\tau_A<t\).
-This typically implies that each agent believes that they are ahead of the rest of the network, to slow down as a consequence, and induce possibly a halt of the whole system.
-In this case implementing a trajectories-extrapolation step similar to the case happening when losing a communication packet may compensate such a lag \(t-\tau_A\).
+Indeed, with non-negligible delay, packets will not contain up-to-date samples of \(\wpl_{BA}(t)\) (i.e., forecasted trajectories of the agents), but samples of \(\wpl_{BA}(\tau_A)\) at a time instant \(\tau_A<t\).
+This typically implies that each agent believes that they are ahead of the rest of the network, to slow down as a consequence, and possibly cause the formation to halt.
+In this case, a trajectory-extrapolation step based on the extrapolation used to compensate for losing a communication packet may compensate such a lag \(t-\tau_A\).